batdowg/cbs/CONTEXT.md

 ## 2. Email and Notifications
 2.1 Wire SMTP using Microsoft 365 auth account (authenticate as `ktbooks@kepner-tregoe.com`)
-2.2 Outbound From address mapping in Settings:
+2.2 Outbound From address mapping in Settings: [UI + scaffold DONE]
  • Prework emails From = configurable (default `certificates@kepner-tregoe.com`)
  • Certificates and badges emails From = configurable (default `certificates@kepner-tregoe.com`)
  • Client session setup emails From = configurable (default `certificates@kepner-tregoe.com`)
-2.3 If SMTP env is missing, do not fail; log the composed message with a `[MAIL-OUT]` prefix
+2.3 If SMTP env is missing, do not fail; log the composed message with a `[MAIL-OUT]` prefix [DONE]
 2.4 Message templates stored in DB with simple placeholders (name, session, date)
 2.5 Test mail endpoint in Settings to send a one‑off test to an address
 2.6 Delivery logging table (to, subject, status, error text)

 Environment variables (reference only, do not hardcode secrets in repo):
 `SMTP_HOST`, `SMTP_PORT`, `SMTP_USER` (auth account), `SMTP_PASS` (secret), `SMTP_FROM_DEFAULT`, `SMTP_FROM_NAME`

+Note: If SMTP env vars are missing, composed mails are logged with a [MAIL-OUT] prefix

 ## 3. Session Management (with client self‑service)
 3.1 Create Session form (staff only): title, code, start date, end date, timezone, location, delivery type, facilitator(s)